ernestodeleon21/starter-academic/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
+#working with  PhD candidate in political communication at the {{< staticref "https://www.ikmb.unibe.ch/" "newtab" >}}Institute of Communication and Media Studies{{< /staticref >}} at the University of Bern, in Switzerland.
+Currently, I’m part of the research project “Reciprocal relations between populist radical-right attitudes and political information behavior” led by {{< staticref "https://www.ikmb.unibe.ch/ueber_uns/personen/prof_dr_adam_silke/index_ger.html" "newtab" >}}Prof Dr Silke Adam{{< /staticref >}} (supervisor) at the University of Bern, and {{< staticref "https://www.uni-koblenz-landau.de/de/landau/fb8/ikms/kompsych/mmaier" "newtab" >}}Prof Dr Michaela Maier{{< /staticref >}} at the University of Koblenz-Landau.
+Originally from the Dominican Republic, I did my BA in International Relations at the ITESM in Mexico, and obtained my MSc in Political Science (research) at the University of Amsterdam.

 email: "ernesto.deleon@unibe.ch"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Hello!
+I’m a political communication researcher focused on understanding how human and algorithmic information curation shape our shared political realities.

-I’m a PhD candidate in political communication at the {{< staticref "https://www.ikmb.unibe.ch/" "newtab" >}}Institute of Communication and Media Studies{{< /staticref >}} at the University of Bern, in Switzerland.
-Currently, I’m part of the research project “Reciprocal relations between populist radical-right attitudes and political information behavior” led by {{< staticref "https://www.ikmb.unibe.ch/ueber_uns/personen/prof_dr_adam_silke/index_ger.html" "newtab" >}}Prof Dr Silke Adam{{< /staticref >}} (supervisor) at the University of Bern, and {{< staticref "https://www.uni-koblenz-landau.de/de/landau/fb8/ikms/kompsych/mmaier" "newtab" >}}Prof Dr Michaela Maier{{< /staticref >}} at the University of Koblenz-Landau.
-Originally from the Dominican Republic, I did my BA in International Relations at the ITESM in Mexico, and obtained my MSc in Political Science (research) at the University of Amsterdam.
+Currently, I am a postdoctoral research fellow at the University of Amsterdam and part of the {{< staticref "https://www.algosoc.org" "newtab" >}}Algorithmic Society {{< /staticref >}} consortium.
+I hold a PhD in communication science from the {{< staticref "https://www.ikmb.unibe.ch/" "newtab" >}}Institute of Communication and Media Studies{{< /staticref >}} at the University of Bern, in Switzerland.
+Originally from the Dominican Republic, I did my BA in International Relations at the ITESM in Mexico, and obtained my MSc in Political Science at the University of Amsterdam.